datacamp/courses-introduction-to-version-control-with-git/chapter1.md

 <hr>

-What kind of work should you store in version control?
+Why *don't* people use version control systems?

 *** =possible_answers
+- Not aware of them.
-- Software.
+- Steep learning curve.
-- Configuration files.
-- Reports and other written work.
-- [All of the above.]
+- [Both of the above.]

 *** =hint

 *** =feedbacks
-- Yes, but that's not all.
 - Yes, but that's not all.
 - Yes, but that's not all.
 - Correct!